Fosome/garb/README.md

   Given the previous example one-off report, we can add a line for filter:

     report.filters << {:request_uri.eql => '/extend/effectively-using-git-with-subversion/'}

+SSL
+---

+  Version 0.2.3 includes support for real ssl encryption for authentication.
+First do:

+    Garb::Session.login(username, password, :secure => true)

+  Next, be sure to download http://curl.haxx.se/ca/cacert.pem into your application somewhere.
+  Then, define a constant CA_CERT_FILE and point to that file.

+  For whatever reason, simply create a new certificate store and setting the defaults would not validate the google ssl certificate as authentic.

 TODOS
 -----